Cobquecura

 Cobquecura is a commune in the Region of Ñuble (Spanish: comuna) in the Province of Itata Chile's Region of Ñuble.
 The town is located on the northwest Pacific coast of the Itata Province about 420 km southwest of the national capital of Santiago.

+The commune is since the 2020s the site of a project to mine rare-earth elements by NeoRe of Chilean Cobalt (Cobalt Corp).

 Demographics

 According to the 2002 census of the National Statistics Institute, Cobquecura spans an area of 570.3 sqkm and has 5,687 inhabitants (3,032 men and 2,655 women).
 Of these, 1,493 (26.3%) lived in urban areas and 4,194 (73.7%) in rural areas.
 Between the 1992 and 2002 censuses, the population fell by 9.1% (570 persons).

 Administration

 As a commune, Cobquecura is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
 The 2008-2012 alcalde is Julio Manuel Fuentes Alarcón (PRSD).The municipal council has the following members: